ikushum/100-days-of-Algorithm-Challenge/README.md

 ### Day 4: January 24, 2017

-6) **next_big_number:** A Function that takes a positive integer number and returns the next bigger number formed by the same digits.
+6) **next_big_number:** A function that takes a positive integer number and returns the next bigger number formed by the same digits.
 If no bigger number can be composed using those digits, it return -1.
 Phew, it was tough.

+### Day 5: January 25, 2017

+7) **perfect_power:** Checks if the number is perfect power and returns the corresponding pair i^j.
+It returns nil if the number is not a perfect power.